Feud: Capote vs. The Swans

 Feud: Capote vs. The Swans is the second season of the American anthology television series Feud created by Ryan Murphy, Jaffe Cohen, and Michael Zam for FX.
-Directed by Gus Van Sant, Max Winkler, and Jennifer Lynch, it is written by Jon Robin Baitz.
 The eight-episode season is based on the book Capote's Women: A True Story of Love, Betrayal, and a Swan Song for an Era written by Laurence Leamer.
+The TV series adaptation was written by playwright Jon Robin Baitz.
+Gus Van Sant directed six episodes, while Max Winkler and Jennifer Lynch directed one each.
 Its first two episodes premiered on January 31, 2024, with episodes available on Hulu the day after broadcast on FX.

 Premise

-Acclaimed writer Truman Capote ruins his friendships with the Swans, a socialite group of New York City high society, by writing a thinly veiled fictionalized account of their scandalous and hedonistic lives in his (ultimately unfinished) novel, Answered Prayers.
-When Esquire publishes the chapter "La Côte Basque 1965", after the restaurant of the same name frequented by the Swans and Capote himself, several vow to ruin his life in revenge.
+Acclaimed writer Truman Capote ruins his friendships with "the Swans", a group of high society ladies, by writing a thinly veiled fictionalized account of their scandalous and hedonistic lives in his planned novel, Answered Prayers.
+When Esquire publishes the chapter "La Côte Basque 1965", after the restaurant of the same name frequented by "the Swans" and Capote himself, several vow to ruin his life in revenge.